bensutherland/impute_workflow/README.md

 ### 0X.
 Inspect concordance of shared loci in parents and offspring ###
 - #TODO
-- # do the above again with offspring wgrs and panel, then save out as above into `05_compare`
+- #TODO: do the above again with offspring wgrs and panel, then save out as above into `05_compare`
 - #TODO: move this down